-Designers are concerned… about the web design trends in 2019.
+Designers are concerned… about the website design trends in 2019.
 Firstly, it feels wrong to follow the crowd–after all, does no creativity, except what everybody else does?
 The only thing is knowing what is trendy knows what you push against in this line of thinking.
 Of course, you can’t just do the other way around.
-But it’s easier to comment and/or criticize them, knowing what web design trends are.
+But it’s easier to comment and/or criticize them, knowing what website design trends are.

 On the other hand, “creative knowledge can hide your sources” — a quote often attributed to Albert Einstein, but more probably coined by comics writer C.E.M.
 Joad.
 (No, right?)
 So, it’s not difficult to know what’s trendy either way.
 Just lift your Smartphone’s eyes and look around–or don’t!